BONSAMURAIS/BONSAI-reproducibility/README.md

 bash bonsai_database_test.bash
 ```

-The database will now have all queries from the data_queries run agains it, and their respective output will be returned as a csv file.
+The database will now have all queries from the data_queries run against it, and their respective output will be returned as a CSV file.
-The files will then be md5 checked against the output csv files of running the queries agains the original odas server database.
+The files will then be md5 checked against the output CSV files of running the queries against the original odas server database.
 OK means the md5 hashes are identical, whereas FALSE means they are not identical.